Prince Edward Islands: Mammals

 Three species of seal breed on the islands: the southern elephant seal, the Antarctic fur seal, and the Subantarctic fur seal.
 The waters surrounding the islands are often frequented by several species of whale, especially orcas, which prey on penguins and seals.
 Large whales such as southern rights and southern humpbacks, and leopard seals are seen more sporadically, and it remains unclear how large or stable their current local populations are, though it is thought their numbers are significantly down compared to the time of first human contact with the islands.

 The area saw heavy sealing and whaling operations in the nineteenth century and continued to be subject to mass illegal whaling until the 1970s, with the Soviet Union and Japan allegedly continuing whaling operations into the 1990s.
 Currently, the greatest ecological threat is the longline fishing of Patagonian toothfish, which endangers a number of seabirds that dive into the water after baited hooks.

+Terrestrial plants

+Like all subantarctic islands, Marion has a small number of native plant species.
+The isolation of the island and the cold, wet, windy weather conditions filtered out many potential plants from reaching and successfully establishing populations.
+Only 22 vascular plants were native to the island prior to human arrival.
+One of them, Ranunculus moseleyi, a species also found in the Kerguelen Islands, is of uncertain status with no records of it being found since 1969 and no specimens in archives to unambiguously prove its presence prior to that date.

+There are seven species of fern and fern allies include Antarctic hard-fern (Austroblechnum penna-marina), alpine filmy-fern (Hymenophyllum peltatum), Magellanic clubmoss (Lycopodium magellanicum), Notogrammitis crassior, Phlegmariurus saururus, Polystichum marionense, and Elaphoglossum randii.

+The island has five species of cushion and mat forming flowering plants Azorella selago, Callitriche antarctica, Colobanthus kerguelensis, Crassula moschata, Leptinella plumosa.
+Other herbaceous plants include Kerguelen cabbage (Pringlea antiscorbutica), Antarctic buttercup (Ranunculus biternatus), Limosella australis, and blinks (Montia fontana).

+Several grass-like species grow on Marion including the rush Juncus scheuchzerioides, Cook's tussock-grass (Poa cookii), Polypogon magellanicus.
+The sedge species Carex dikei is endemic to Marion and Prince Edward Island, but was only scientifically described in 2015.
+Further research is needed to determine if records of Carex austrocompacta on other subantarctic islands might be this species.